Apollo013/AngularJS_WebApi2_UIGrid/README.md

-# AngularJS_WebApi2_UIGrid
+# AspNet_WebApi2_AngularJS_UIGrid

+---
+### Description

 Another small app containing an AngularJS web client that accesses resources through a Web Api 2 service.
 This app demonstrates a host of features listed below.
 Hosted on Azure.
-[HERE](http://angularuigrid.azurewebsites.net)

 The primary goal of this is to show you how to implement the AngularJS UI-Grid plugin, and demonstrate how to page, sort and filter data on the server, rather that requesting all data from the server and allowing UI-Grids internal implementation to do these for us.
 A form is provided for creating & updating (validation included), and the ability to remove a record is also available.
 (Although not on the live site)